cornerstonejs/cornerstone3D/packages/dicomImageLoader/README.md

 * Implements a [cornerstone ImageLoader](https://github.com/chafey/cornerstone/wiki/ImageLoader) for DICOM P10 Instances via a HTTP get request.
   * Can be used with a WADO server
   * Can be used with Orthanc's file endpoint
+  * Can be used with any server that returns DICOM P10 instances via HTTP GET
 * Supports many popular transfer syntaxes and photometric interpretations [see full list](https://github.com/chafey/cornerstoneWADOImageLoader/blob/master/docs/TransferSyntaxes.md)

 Build System